Andrew-Vinci/RocketMedia/README.md

 Nonetheless, this project is important to me for a few reaons.
 First, it showcases the ability to learn new technologies and create applications that work.
 Second, it is a good jumping off point for future development.
 The website itself may not be pretty, but the underlying database is and with a better user interface, it could be useful to future applications that I create.

-The eventual goal is for this to be ported using the React library and to full flesh out the UI and enhance the user experience.
+The eventual goal is for this to be ported using the React library and to fully flesh out the UI and enhance the user experience.
 For now, it serves as a good reference point for what is possible with Firebase and NoSQL databases.

 ## Table of Contents